LAKERS TOGETHER: View the university’s COVID-19 response. Also, be sure to complete the online daily self-assessment.

 Degree Options

-Students may pursue a B.F.A. in Studio Art in this emphasis.
-The B.F.A. in Studio Art is designed for students interested in a professional degree in art or design.
-This degree will prepare students for a career as a professional Ceramics Artist.
-Aside from Ceramics, eight other Emphasis Areas are available to choose from in the B.F.A. degree.
+The B.F.A. in Studio Art is designed for students interested in a professional career in art.
+Aside from Ceramics, seven other Emphasis Areas are available to choose from in the B.F.A. degree.

-Students may also pursue a BA or BS Degree in Art Education with a concentration in ceramics.
+Students may also pursue a BA or BS Degree in Art Education in which they can choose to take Ceramics courses.

 Credits: 3